Atos20/OM-comp-challenge-1/README.md

 ![Main container](https://user-images.githubusercontent.com/56229864/82802317-e9bda380-9e3b-11ea-8a86-2636357d52b6.png)

-I was able to have more practice with the grid structure while making the informational cards, these required careful organization to apply properties and values to the grid and accomplish the desired results.
+I was able to have more practice with the grid structure while making the informational cards; these required careful organization to apply properties and values to the grid and accomplish the desired results.

 ![A container within the container](https://user-images.githubusercontent.com/56229864/82802765-a6b00000-9e3c-11ea-87a8-9d9ca2619e38.png)